theGnostickeymaker/tgk-site-v3/src/pillars/the-teachings/the-afterlife/series-1/ancient-egypt/part-2/index.md

   <p>Numbers, too, held power.
 The <strong>12 hours</strong> of the night.
 The <strong>42 assessors</strong> of Ma&rsquo;at.
 The <strong>7 souls of Ra</strong>.
 Every figure echoed <strong>metaphysical law</strong>, a sacred count mirroring star maps, organs, or cosmic rhythms.</p>

   <p>And what about the body?
 The temples were built to mirror it.
-So was the Du&rdquo;st. The <strong>head was the sacred east</strong>, the feet the realm of death.
+So was the Du&rsquo;st. The <strong>head was the sacred east</strong>, the feet the realm of death.
 Veins aligned with Neteru.
 Bones mapped constellations.
 You weren&rsquo;t buried <em>in</em> the tomb.
 You <strong>became</strong> the tomb.</p>

   <blockquote class="blockquote">
     <span class="egyptian-script">&ldquo;Pet netjer em sekhet ren, djed ba an kheper.&rdquo;</span><br>